 How do I get to L’île de Ré from La Rochelle?

-• Buses and shuttles: Buses run regularly between the town of La Rochelle and the villages on the Ile de Ré.
+- Buses and shuttles: Buses run regularly between the town of La Rochelle and the villages of Ile de Ré.
+Several shuttles are available from the La Rochelle train station to the Ile de Ré.
 The electric shuttle on lines 3 and 3 E (express) departs from La Rochelle SNCF station, serving Place de Verdun and the airport along the way, then crossing the bridge to the Ile de Ré.
 It then continues its journey through the island’s various villages, from Rivedoux-Plage to Les Portes-en-Ré.
 It’s a 30-minute journey from La Rochelle SNCF station to Rivedoux-Plage.